svendroid/adventofcode2020/README.md

 * plane boarding is done wrong :) https://www.youtube.com/watch?v=oAHbLRjF0vo
 * List comprehension is a nice way to transform lists
 * Sort lists: `sorted` returns a sorted list, `sort` changes the list in place

+## Day 6

+* `setdefault(key, default_value)` - The setdefault() method returns the value of a key (if the key is in dictionary).
+If not, it inserts key with a value to the dictionary.

+## Day 9

+* obvious, but use a main method to avoid executing the solutions on every import in the test